 The places that you’ll find throughout this article were the ones I visited during my fifth day in Madeira.
-You should follow this guide in this order so that you can visit all of these beautiful places without losing too much time traveling between them.
+You should follow this guide in this order so that you can visit all these beautiful places without losing too much time travelling between them.

 Throughout this article, I’ll also give you tips about each of the places I visited so you can better prepare your trip to the beautiful Madeira island.

 Disclosure: This post may contain affiliate links, meaning i get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure for more info.

 Conteúdos do Artigo - Sommaire - Contents

 Achada do Teixeira to Pico Ruivo walking route is about 2.8 km (5.6 km total) and is one of the most beautiful walking routes on the island and anyone can do it.

 Even though it is accessible to everyone, this walking route is not the easiest to do in Madeira – it’s 300 metres upwards from Achada do Teixeira to Pico Ruivo.

 On average, it’s a one and a half hour walk, but if you’re not used to mountain trails then go slowly and stop as many times as you need.
 Don’t forget to take photos whenever you stop.

 When I left Funchal to do this walking route, the sky was blue and the sun was warm, but the more I got close to the north of the island the more cloudy it was.